 Day 1 - Baltra & South Plaza Islands

 This adventure begins with your morning flight to Baltra Island followed by an immediate transfer to the nearby dock to board Yacht La Pinta.
 After an introductory briefing onboard, you will partake in an emergency boat drill, be assigned to your cabin and then be invited to lunch.
 Yacht La Pinta will then raise anchor and start sailing to South Plaza Island for the first afternoon outing.

 South Plaza Island

-The turquoise waters of the channel here contrast brilliantly with the white sand and black lava of the shoreline, while a carpet of scarlet sesuvium succulents serves as groundcover for a grove of luminescent green prickly-pear cactus beyond, populated by yellow-grey land iguanas.
-Along the coastline one finds sea lion colonies, while sea birds play with the thermals that form along the cliffs of this small but spectacular island.
+The turquoise waters of the channel here contrast brilliantly with the white sand beach and volcanic rocks that make up the shoreline.
+A carpet of scarlet-colored sesuvium succulents sits at the base of a large cluster of luminescent-green prickly-pear cacti.
+Crawling around this entire scene are the yellow-greyish land iguanas.
+Along the coastline, we will walk right by sea lion colonies while seabirds play along the cliffs of this small but spectacular island.

 Santa Fe Island

 We take the dinghy from Yacht La Pinta over to this idyllic white-sand beach that’s populated with colonies of sea lions.
 Galapagos hawks are often easily observed here, typically found sitting perched atop the salt bushes.
 The brilliantly yellow Santa Fe land iguana, which is exclusive to just this island (in the whole world!), might also be spotted during the walk.
 Following the walk, you’ll have your choice of swimming and snorkeling along a natural wave barrier.
 Alternatively, they can choose to take a ride aboard Yacht Isabela II’s glass-bottom boat.

 Cerro Colorado & Tortoise Breeding Center (San Cristobal Island)